[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 Click to read "I love my Caregivers" by Wanda

-The Warning Signs of Lymphedema
+Warning Signs of Lymphedema

 Stage I lymphedema -- before the swelling becomes extreme.

-• Lymphedema is a chronic condition that cannot be cured; however, the sooner treatment is started, the more effective this treatment can be!
+• Lymphedema is a chronic condition that cannot be cured; however, the sooner treatment is started the more effective this treatment can be!

 This sudden swelling often follows a gradual increase that has been ignored.

-• Pitting edema is an early sign of lymphedema.
+• Pitting edema is another early sign of lymphedema.
 To test for this symptom, press a finger against the swollen tissue.
 If this pressure creates an indentation that gradually fills in, pitting edema is considered to be present.

 • A feeling of heaviness in the affected area.
 Before you notice gradually increasing swelling, you may notice that the limb feels heavier.

 • A sensation of tightness of the skin surrounding the affected tissues.
-Gradually increasing swelling, or sudden swelling, stretches the skin and can make it feel tight.
+Gradually increasing swelling, or sudden swelling, stretches the skin and make it feel tight.

 • Changes such as a ring or bracelet that are too tight or a shoe that is suddenly too small.
 These can be indications that the limb is increasing in size.